Strike the right tone for your audience

-As a professional communicator, I’m constantly working to gauge how my message is (or isn’t) being received.
+As a professional, effective communicator, I’m constantly working to gauge how my message is (or isn’t) being received.
 After all, if you’re not connecting with your audience, you might as well be talking to yourself.

 When I first started on my career path, I was a visual designer.
-My goal was to understand what my client wanted to say, then communicate information to their audience in the clearest and most compelling way possible.
-As my career advanced, so did my skill and desire to grow as a communicator.
-Before I knew it, I was being asked by clients to help craft their communication approach, and increasingly, the message itself.
+My goal was to understand what my client wanted to say and then communicate information to their audience in the clearest and most compelling way possible.
+As my career advanced, so did my skill and desire to grow as an effective communicator.
+Before I knew it, I was being asked by clients to help craft their communication approach and, increasingly, the message itself.

 This exercise is much easier when conversing with one person than when speaking to a larger number.
-The key difference is interaction – conversation is an exchange, wherein presentation is an output.
+The key difference is interaction—conversation is an exchange, whereas presentation is an output.

 Meet them where they are

 As full-time audience members, we’re constantly bombarded with new information and ideas.
 It can feel overwhelming trying to process it all.
 It can feel impossible to keep open to new ideas while maintaining a truth that guides you.

 Starting a conversation with a group of people can feel like merging onto a crowded freeway.
 People are having a similar experience, but they’ve all arrived at this situation via different paths.
 To be an effective communicator, you’ll need to place yourself in their seat to understand the types of things they’ll be open to hearing and exploring.